Omkarbhargude/Java_programs/README.md

 - **pattern/** — Programs to print various star, number, and character patterns using nested loops
 - **string/** — String handling programs including manipulation, searching, and basic custom string functions

+Each folder includes its own README with file descriptions and usage